 Fear of not being skilled enough…

-Fear of being criticized or ridiculed, should they ‘fail’ in their attempt to change their life…
+Fear of being criticized or ridiculed, should they ‘fail’ to change their life…

 But they also fear the act of sitting down and asking themselves the very question about what they feel would bring them the most joy.